Emerging ideas for the former Mecca Bingo site

 The Government announced in November last year it has rejected an application to list the building.
 Historic England (HE) considered a request by the Cinema Theatre Association to have the building listed and carried out a full assessment before sending its recommendations to the Department of Culture, Media and Sport.
 The Secretary of State has now agreed with the HE’s recommendation not to add it to the List of Buildings of Special Architectural or Historic Interest because it fails to meet the relevant criteria.

 The council can now move forward with this project.
 A specialist design team is being assembled and should be in place by the end of the year.

-High streets up and down the country are facing challenging times due to online shopping and the changing way town centre are being used.
+High streets up and down the country are facing challenging times due to online shopping and the changing way town centres are being used.
 This means they need to reinvent themselves and what they offer to residents and visitors.

-The Council is looking to regenerate the town centre so that:
+The council is looking to regenerate the town centre so that:

 The former Mecca/Odeon site and the adjacent Vicarage Lane car park presents a unique opportunity to drive forward these objectives which could bring more people to the town centre and provide better facilities for residents.

-The Council is aware of the interest many local people have expressed in having a theatre, however the potential cost of converting this building added to the fact that former cinemas do not tend to make good theatres, has led us to look at other potential uses for this space.
+The council is aware of the interest many local people have expressed in having a theatre, however the potential cost of converting this building added to the fact that former cinemas do not tend to make good theatres, has led us to look at other potential uses for this space.